ooiyeefei/aws-iam-identity-center-permission-policies-analyzer/README.md

     * The AWS IAM Identity Center instance identityStoreId - example: d-xxxxxxxxxx
     * The AWS IAM Identity Center instance instanceArn -  example: arn:aws:sso:::instance/ssoins-xxxxxxxxxx
 * Access and permission to deploy the related AWS services in CloudFormation shown below.

+**_NOTE:_** This solution is expected to deploy in the account in which your AWS Identity Center instance is being setup.
+If you wish to deploy in other accounts, you need to establish cross-account access for the IAM roles of the relevant services’ shown below.

 * [AWS SAM CLI installed](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html).
 We will deploy the solution using AWS SAM.
 If you would like to understand more about how AWS SAM works and its specification, you can refer to this [documentation](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-specification.html) that explains more in detail.

 ## Deployment steps